ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 comments: true
 ---

-Earlier this year I did a workshop at Ordina in order to introduce my collegues to the wonderfull world of stream processing.
+Earlier I did a workshop at Ordina in order to introduce my collegues to the wonderfull world of stream processing, for that workshop I used traffic data.
+Since, especially in Belgium, traffic data is something everybody can easily relate to as we all have to endure it every workday.

 ## Introduction
 In this blog post we will use traffic data as it is made available by the flemish governement.